Alabama |

 Connecticut |

-- Reg: The expiration date of all Connecticut commercial driver’s licenses and learner’s permits that expire between March 10 and Dec.
-31, 2020, is now extended for one year from the expiration date, not registrations.
+- Reg: The expiration date of all Connecticut commercial driver’s licenses that expire between March 1 and Dec.
+31, 2020, is now extended for one year from the expiration date.
 (November 30, 2020)

 - Food: State to allow food trucks at rest areas.
 (April 10, 2020)